A Look At Vijay Singh's Net Worth And Career Highlights

 In a bid to return to golf tournaments, Vijay Singh worked at the Keningau Club in Sabah, Malaysia, and later at the Miri Golf Club in Sarawak, Malaysia.
 1988 saw Singh find a sponsor who funded a trip to Africa to compete on the now-defunct Safari Circuit.
 Singh took this opportunity to resurrect his career with open arms and clinched the 1988 Nigerian Open.

 Vijay Singh won his first European Tour title at the 1989 Volvo Open Championship in Italy.
-He finished in the 24th spot on the European Tour Order of Merit the same year and ended it by winning four titles, namely the Volvo Open, the Ivory Coast Open, the Nigerian Open and the Zimbabwe Open.
-In the next three years, Vijay Singh won seven tournaments across Africa and Asia.
+The same year, he finished in the 24th spot on the European Tour Order of Merit.
+He ended the year by winning four titles, namely the aforementioned Volvo Open, the Ivory Coast Open, the Nigerian Open (his second consecutive win) and the Zimbabwe Open.
+In the next three years, Vijay Singh won seven more tournaments across Africa and Asia.

 His entry into the PGA Tour